DokimiCU/Exile/README.md

 #Bugs/fix
 Climate:
--sky twilight transition doesn't work when emerging from underground.
-Sky is not reset instantly like sound is.
 -weather not saved when all players leave
 -weather effects if exposed to sun?? ie. so can't dig a massive pit to stop rain.
 -sound effects cut off underground is too abrupt (should fade)